Ohio Senate Bill 1 (2025): University responses

+Kent State University

+In order to comply with Ohio Senate Bill 1, Kent State University announced the closure of its LGBTQ+ Center, Women's Center, and Multicultural Center effective June 27, 2026; and announced the elimination of 19 programs.

 Ohio State University

 Compliance with the bill

 In late February 2025, before the bill was passed, Ohio State University (OSU) officials announced the closure of two DEI-focused offices and the elimination of 16 professional staff positions, actions attributed to federal directives and widely read on campus as aligning with S.B.
 1's restrictions.
 After the law took effect on June 27, 2025, the university centralized guidance, timelines and FAQs for S.B.
 1 compliance and began rolling updates across policy pages and sites.

 On June 25, 2025, OSU updated its "Philosophy on Institutional and Leadership Statements", codifying that the university and its units will not "endorse or oppose" controversial beliefs or policies except on matters directly affecting operations, funding or the academic mission, in alignment with S.B.
 1. In September 2025, the university further prohibited most land acknowledgements in official communications while noting that faculty retain academic freedom to discuss them when relevant to coursework, a change widely understood as an S.B.
 1 compliance measure.

 In Housing and Student Life, OSU directed resident advisers in August 2025 to limit floor decorations and "welcome" programming to university-spirit themes; a spokesperson linked the change in part to S.B.
 1, and coverage highlighted the guidance as permitting OSU-themed decorations "not weird ones".